-29 On 16 June 2000, the Finance Committee approved the provision of a bridging loan up to \$60,000,000 to the Employees Compensation Assistance Fund Board to assist its cash flow up to the end of July 2001.
-The Board fully drew the loan in July 2001 and repaid the first instalment of \$10,000,000 in August 2001.
-On 21 June 2002, the Finance Committee approved the provision of an additional loan of \$220,000,000 to the Board.
+26 On 16 June 2000, the Finance Committee approved the provision of a bridging loan up to \$60 million to the Employees Compensation Assistance Fund Board to assist its cash flow up to the end of July 2001.
+The Board fully drew the loan in July 2001 and repaid the first instalment of \$10 million in August 2001.
+On 21 June 2002, the Finance Committee approved the provision of an additional loan of \$220 million to the Board.
 The additional loan has been fully drawn by 31 March 2005.
 Interest on the outstanding balance of the previous bridging loan and the additional loan is payable at the "no-gain-no-loss" rate.
 The total loan is repayable by ten annual instalments beginning on 1 April 2006.
-The estimated repayments in 2013-14 and 2014-15 are \$30,491,000 and \$31,044,000 respectively.
+The outstanding loan amount of \$31,375,000 has been fully repaid in 2015-16.